Ohio tops 1M unemployment claims over 6 weeks amid virus - WHIZ News

 The prisons agency has two medical units in Columbus, including one at the Ohio State medical center, and guards there are overwhelmed as their numbers shrink even as the ranks of sick inmates needing treatment soar, said Michael Rider, a guard at the Ohio State facility and the Franklin Medical Center.

+DeWine and prisons director Annette Chambers-Smith offered a rosier view during the governor’s daily news briefing.

-Prisons director Annette Chambers-Smith said the system started planning for a pandemic after the H1N1 outbreak in 2009 when she was prisons health director.
-Once the coronavirus hit, the system prohibited prison visitors early on, stopped movement between prisons, took measures to produce and acquire personal protective equipment, and stepped up sanitation measures, among many efforts.
+The system started planning for a pandemic after the H1N1 outbreak in 2009 when she was prisons health director, Chambers-Smith said.
+Once the coronavirus hit, the system prohibited prison visitors early on, stopped movement between prisons, adjusted air systems to improve fresh air flow, took measures to produce and acquire personal protective equipment, and stepped up sanitation measures, among many efforts, she said.

-“There literally is no part of the prison system that hasn’t been touched with what we’re trying to do about the pandemic,” Chambers-Smith said.
+“There’s literally no part of the prison system that hasn’t been touched by what we’re doing to try to deal with this pandemic,” Chambers-Smith said.

 REOPENING